GxGuzer/Building_my_own_Handmade_Hero/NOTES.md

 `GetClientRect()` is the function which retrieves the coordinates about a window's client area, this area is the area which can be drawn it is not the border, menus or buttons of a window, these parts are handled by Windows.

 It receives the handle for the target windows and a pointer to a **RECT** structure which the coordinates will be stored, the coordinates are the upper-left corner and the bottom-right corner right outside the area. (it seems that the upper-left corner is always 0,0).

+# 07/13/2025

+## Raster operation code

+It's the type of bit-wise operations it's done at the destination buffer.

+Essentially it says what to do with the color data of the source at the destination using a specified pattern (brush).
+For example: an inverted colored image, or green filtered image, etc.

+## BITMAPINFO

+**BITMAPINFO** is a structure which defines the dimension and scale of a DIB.

+### BITMAPINFOHEADER

+**BITMAPINFOHEADER** Is a structure which holds information about the DIB, such as size, dimensions, color table, compression and etc.

+## Bitmap deletion

+It seems that Windows will accumulate memory when recreating bitmap handles so we need to free this space of memory ourselves.